ohhsodead/FileMasta/README.md

 <h1 align="center">FileMasta</h1>

-<h3 align="center">Search servers for video, music, books, software, games, subtitles and much more</h3>
+<h3 align="center">A search application to discover and download online files</h3>
 <div align="center">
 </div>
 <br />

-## What is FileMasta?
-FileMasta is a search engine allowing you to find a file among millions of files located on FTP-servers.
-The search engine database contains the regularly updated information on the contents of thousands FTP-servers worldwide.
-We don't search the contents of the files.
+A federated search application for discovering interesting files that are being shared online, such as video, music, books, software, games, subtitles and much more.
+Our web crawler keeps our database maintained which regularly updates file information on the contents of thousands of servers worldwide.
+We don't search file contents.

 >We host no content, we provide only access to already available files in the same way Google and other search engines do.

 [![Report a bug](http://i.imgur.com/xSpw482.png)](https://github.com/HerbL27/FileMasta/issues/new) [![Feature request](http://i.imgur.com/mFO0OuX.png)](http://feathub.com/ekkash/WebCrunch)

-## Latest Build
-FileMasta Beta 4.2

 ## Supported Systems
 * Windows XP and above (Windows XP, Vista, 7, 8, 8.1, 10) using .NET 4.7.1 [Download here](https://www.microsoft.com/net/download/dotnet-framework-runtime/net471).